Dear Fellow Congregants and Friends,

 - please use the hand sanitisers located in various places around the building, especially on entry and exit

-- please respect the one-way system for access to the prayer hall, indicated by tape strips on the floor
+- please respect the one-way system for access in and around the prayer hall, indicated by tape strips on the floor

-- please respect physical distancing of 2 metres between people from different households, and in particular do not shake hands and/or exchange kisses as is the custom
+- please respect physical distancing of 2 metres between people from different households (unless part of a “bubble”), and in particular do not shake hands and/or exchange kisses as is the usual custom

 - in the prayer hall, please sit only in places not marked off by tape

-In addition to the above, at the present time the Office of the Chief Rabbi strongly recommends and requests congregants above the age of 70 and/or with underlying health conditions NOT to attend synagogue services, for their own safety and that of other congregants.
+In addition to the above, at the present time the Office of the Chief Rabbi continues to recommend and request congregants above the age of 70 and/or with underlying health conditions NOT to attend synagogue services, for their own safety and that of other congregants – unless they have been vaccinated and feel comfortable attending.

 With best wishes,